pnnv/notes/Untitled.md

 #### Competitive Programming
-Competetive Programming is more about problem solving than
+I am guessing you are new to this, if you are wondering what is Competitive Programming, it's a way to test your problem solving skills along with your problem solving skills.